FDJ United–Suez

-FDJ–Suez is a professional women's road bicycle racing team which is based in France.
+FDJ United–Suez is a professional women's road bicycle racing team which is based in France.
 The team competes in various UCI Women's road races, including the UCI Women's World Tour.

 The team uses the same equipment as the men's team, along with coaches and shared training camps.
-The team is sponsored by French lottery Française des Jeux (FDJ) and French utility company Suez.
+The team is sponsored by French lottery Française des Jeux (FDJ) and French waste & utility company Suez.